USA Students' Guide

 How many US students are studying in Australia?

-In 2008 there was a total of 11,532 American students studying in Australia.
-Nearly 70 per cent of these students were studying through a study abroad or student exchange program.
+In December 2014, there was a total of 9,511 American students studying in Australia.
+Around 56 per cent of these students were studying through a study abroad or student exchange program.
 Study abroad and exchange programs usually involve completing one or two semesters overseas which can be credited to your course back home.
-Another 21 per cent of US students studied in the higher education sector, completing a full degree at either undergraduate or postgraduate level.
+Another 25 per cent of US students studied in the higher education sector, completing a full degree at either undergraduate or postgraduate level.

 Which states are they studying in?

-Investment into the global education of American students — Study Abroad Foundation Act
+Investment into the global education of American students — Study Abroad Act

-If you need any more encouragement to take the study abroad plunge then consider the Senator Paul Simon Study Abroad Foundation Act, introduced in February 2009.
-This legislation aims to dramatically expand study abroad opportunities for US undergraduates.
-Its goal is to ensure the next generation of Americans has global knowledge and skills.
+If you need any more encouragement to take the study abroad plunge then consider the Senator Paul Simon Study Abroad Act.
+This legislation aims to dramatically expand study abroad opportunities for US undergraduates and ensure the next generation of Americans has global knowledge and skills.
 The legislation has gained strong bipartisan support in Congress and has also been endorsed by more than 40 higher education and educational exchange organisations.

 Student visas